oss-review-toolkit/ort/docs/getting-started.md

 The following package managers are activated:
         Bower, Bundler, Cargo, DotNet, GoDep, Gradle, Maven, NPM, NuGet, PhpComposer, PIP, SBT, Stack, Yarn Analyzing project path:
-        [mime-types-path]
+        [mime-types-dir]
-ERROR - Resolving dependencies for 'package.json' failed with: No lockfile found in '[mime-types-path]'.
+ERROR - Resolving dependencies for 'package.json' failed with: No lockfile found in '[mime-types-dir]'.
 This potentially results in unstable versions of dependencies.
 To allow this, enable support for dynamic versions.
-Writing analyzer result to '[analyzer-output-path]/analyzer-result.yml'.
+Writing analyzer result to '[analyzer-output-dir]/analyzer-result.yml'.
 ```

 This happens because `mime-types` does not have `package-lock.json` file.
 Without this file the versions of (transitive)